ReginaldAnthony/Allegheny-County-Employee-Salary-analysis/README.md

 Salary Range = MAX(K2:K6275) - MIN(K2:K6275)= (269,250.18 - 5,666.96) = $263,583.22

 ## Data visualization (Share Phases)
+* Visualization is a powerful tool for gaining insights from data.
+Some possible ways to visualize this data include:
+Histograms or box plots of salary distributions,
+Line charts of salary trends over time,
+Scatterplots to explore the relationship between salary and other variables, such as gender or position

 * To find Salary Distributions, i used Rstudio (R programming language) to visualize my data.
 * After loading my packages: library (tidyverse),(lubridate),(dplyr),(ggplot2),(readr),(tidyr),(here),(skimr),(janitor).
 * I imported my clean data to Rstudio with this code: library(readr)